jarontai/html2md/README.md

 }
 ~~~

+Usage caution: html2md is not a flutter widget.
+You should should convert html to markdown first then send it to the [flutter_markdown](https://pub.dev/packages/flutter_markdown) widget.

 ## Config

 You can config convert style by passing `styleOptions` to `convert`, elements that should be ignored also can be set with `ignore`.
 If you want to customize element converting, use custom [rules](#custom-rules)!